bsides-zh/bsides-zh.github.io/content/venue.md

 draft: false
 menu:
   main:
-    weight: 5
+    weight: 4
 ---

-BSides Zurich 2023 will be hosted at the [Ontinue](https://www.ontinue.com/company/) building in Zurich:
+BSides Zurich 2023 will be taking place on September 9th, 2023 at the [Ontinue](https://www.ontinue.com/company/) building in Zurich:

 ```